-\paragraph{Models and Metrics.} To assess our invariant representation learning strategy, we use three popular deep learning backbones to implement $\phi$: ResNet-18 \cite{he2016deep}, DenseNet-121 \cite{huang2017densely}, and EfficientNetB0 \cite{tan2019efficientnet}.
-These models offer varying architectural complexities and have demonstrated strong performance in CXR analysis \cite{sellergren2022simplified,rajpurkar2017chexnet}.
-We apply the proposed invariant training strategy across all models to ensure robustness in learning disease-specific features while remaining invariant to confounding factors of imaging view (\texttt{AP, PA}), sex (\texttt{male, female}), and race (\texttt{white, black, asian}).
-We consider the area under the receiver operator curve metric (AUROC) to compare baseline models, trained conventionally with $\mathcal{L}_{\mathrm{BCE}}$, against those trained with $\mathcal{L}_{\mathrm{Total}}$ via the invariant strategy.
+Our invariant representation learning strategy is assessed across three deep learning backbones implementing $\phi$: ResNet-18 \cite{he2016deep}, DenseNet-121 \cite{huang2017densely} and EfficientNetB0 \cite{tan2019efficientnet}.
+These models were selected for their strong performance in prior works on CXR analysis \cite{sellergren2022simplified,rajpurkar2017chexnet}.
+By applying our strategy across diverse architectures, we ensure robustness in learning disease-specific features while remaining invariant to confounder such as imaging view (\texttt{AP, PA}), sex (\texttt{male, female}), and race (\texttt{white, black, asian}).
+We use the area under the receiver operator curve (AUROC) to compare models trained conventionally with $\mathcal{L}_{\mathrm{BCE}}$ against models trained with $\mathcal{L}_{\mathrm{Total}}$ via the invariant strategy.